enialm/capibara/README.md

 `GET /stats?start=t1&end=t2`

 Returns recorded event counts by event name.
-The optional query parameters `start` and `end` can be used to filter results by Unix timestamps.
+The optional query parameters `start` and `end` can be used to filter results by Unix timestamps (in seconds), allowing custom aggregation.
+The bounds are inclusive, and either parameter may be omitted.

 **Response:**
 ```json